What is statistical significance ?

 We now compute the reliability, we notice that variation 1 is more efficient than the reference variation and that the reliability is 96%: the outcome of the experiment is statistically significant at our significance level 5%.

 Checking statistical significance

-If you are using Google Analytics or Kameleoon as reporting tool, Kameleoon will calculate automatically the significance of your experiment.
-In Google Analytics, you will only see the conversion rate for each goal, but you cannot know easily which variation is the most efficient.
-Kameleoon calculates automatically the z-score, allowing you to check if your results are significant and if your variation is more or less efficient than its reference.
+If you are using Google Analytics or Kameleoon as reporting tool, Kameleoon will calculate automatically the statistical significance of your experiment, allowing you to check if one variation of your experiment is more or less efficient than the reference.

 To know how to access the results page of a campaign, please read this article.

 The results page allow you to see the performance of your campaigns.
 For each variation or each goal, you will find in the results tables (at the bottom of the page) the reliability rate, or statistical significance.

 In the example above, the reliability rate is >99%.

 Evolution and reliability